nethesis/tancredi/docs/templates.md

 ```
 Where "SampleFilter" is your filter class.

-SampleFilter Class is istantiated just before template rendering and it's __invoke function is called with scope variables as argument.
+SampleFilter Class is istantiated just before template rendering and its `__invoke()` function is called with scope variables as argument.
-The __invoke() function can add, remove or modify variables in $variables array and must return it.
+The `__invoke()` function can add, remove or modify variables in the `$variables` array and must return it.
-Look at src/Entity/SampleFilter.php for a sample filter class.
+Look at `src/Entity/SampleFilter.php` for a sample filter class.
 Filter classes are able to access configuration.
 If you add
 ```
 samplefilter_format = "d M Y H:i:s"

 ```
-to configuration, you are able to define the format of the thate that the SampleFilter class add to your scope
+to configuration, you are able to define the format of the date that the SampleFilter class add to your scope